NOBLES' SUPERIORITY IS TAKEN FOR GRANTED BECAUSE ALL ASPECTS OF LIFE REINFORCE IT

-- Held the main positions in the State, the Church and especially the army.
+- Hold the main positions in the State, the Church and especially the army.

-- Controlled sales taxes and tolls as gifts from the king.
+- Control sales taxes and tolls, often gifts from the king.

-- Monopolized most hunting, fought duels only between themselves, might alone buy the most luxurious wares (that explains the location of the modern garment center).
+- Monopolize hunting, fight duels only between themselves, may alone purchase the most luxurious wares (which explains the location of the modern garment center).

-- Were ceremoniously decapitated and buried if condemned of crime, while the bodies of ignominiously hanged commoners remained on the gallows until they decomposed.
+- Are ceremoniously decapitated and buried if condemned of crime, while bodies of ignominiously hanged commoners remain on the gallows until they decompose.

-- Owned gibbets.
-The gibbets themselves showed the nobles' rank by the number of beams from which to hang the condemned (two to eight, the king having nine).
-The highest-born (commoner) victim hung from the top.
+- Own gibbets.
+The gibbets themselves show rank by the number of beams from which to hang the condemned (two to eight, the king having nine).
+The corpse of the highest-born (commoner) victim hangs from the top.

-- The belief in a God-willed hierarchy exists in modern language: The French word for "bad" — villain — originally meant "peasant," and we still say "noble" and "ignoble."
+- The French word for "bad" — villain — originally meant "peasant," and we still say "noble" and "ignoble."

 # # #